noheton/shepard/CONTRIBUTING.md

 While you are working on your contribution, others may merge their merge request.
 To keep up with current developments, it is a good idea to occasionally [rebase](https://docs.gitlab.com/ee/topics/git/git_rebase.html#git-rebase) your branch to the current main branch.

+### Contributing to the Architectural Documentation

+The architectural documentation under `architecture/` follows the [arc42 template](https://arc42.org/overview).
+It is written using [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/syntax-quick-reference/) with diagrams written in [PlantUML](https://plantuml.com/en/).
+Details and reasoning of the architecture of shepard can be found there.
+Make sure to update the documentation e.g. if your contribution changes the architecture or introduces new concepts to shepard.

 ## Code Review Checklist

 ### General